danielkernoghan/NFL-Schedule-Optimization/README.md

-# 🏈 NFL Travel Distance Minimization – CO 370 Final Project
+# 🏈 NFL Travel Distance Minimization

 This project explores how the NFL (National Football League) can reduce its environmental impact by optimizing team travel using mathematical modeling and linear programming.